 Alyson is a natural collaborator with strong interpersonal skills that have proven helpful in working with others to resolve complex and contentious issues.
 As a Lean Six Sigma Green Belt, she is a strong champion for Lean principles and brings a wealth of organization development experience to our team.

 Gil Brewer, Senior Assistant Director of Tax Policy

 Gil Brewer currently serves as Senior Assistant Director of Tax Policy for the Washington State Department of Revenue.
-He oversees the Department’s Research and Fiscal Analysis, Interpretations and Technical Advice (ITA), Legislation & Policy, Property Tax, and Administrative Review and Hearings divisions and has overall responsibility for the development of agency tax policy.
+He oversees the Department’s Research and Fiscal Analysis, Interpretations and Technical Advice (ITA), Legislation & Policy, and Administrative Review and Hearings divisions and has overall responsibility for the development of agency tax policy.